 Not at all.
 The minimum requirement is that a competitor is 15 years old.
 After that it doesn’t matter if you’re an enduro rider or a motocross rider of world championship standard or a club racer, you’re welcome to compete.
-For 2013 Clubman and Expert Vets classes have been introduced alongside the six additional classes.
+For 2013 Clubman and Expert Vets classes were introduced alongside the six established classes.
 The BSEC won’t feature any ‘trail time’.
 It’s all about exciting special test racing.

 How many classes are there, which one should I compete in?

-The Elite class – Is designed for experienced and international level enduro and motocross riders and top-flight national competitors.
+Michelin Elite class – Is designed for experienced and international level enduro and motocross riders and top-flight national competitors.
 The Elite class is ‘unlimited’ meaning there are no capacity sub-classes.
-Competitors can ride a 125cc two-stroke or a 610cc four-stroke

-Under 23 class – As the title suggests this is the class for all riders Under 23.
+Husqvarna Motorcycles Under 23 class – As the title suggests this is the class for all riders Under 23.
 It will have a large mix of abilities so no matter if you’re an up and coming young enduro or motocross racer, new to the sport, or have even been a member of the British ISDE Junior Trophy Team, this is the class for you.
-The Under 23 class will feature Sprint Enduro 1, Sprint Enduro 2 and Sprint Enduro 3 sub classes.
+The Under 23 class will feature Enduro 1, Enduro 2 and Enduro 3 sub classes.

 All competitors Under 23 must enter into the Under 23 class.
 Riders must be Under 23 on Jan 1st of year of competition.

-Under 19 class – The Under 19 class has been introduced to encourage younger riders to compete, proving extremely popular in 2011.
+Motul Under 19 class – The Under 19 class has been introduced to encourage younger riders to compete, proving extremely popular in 2011.
 Giving Under 19 year old competitors a class of their own, like the Under 23 class it will feature a large mix of abilities.
-The Under 19 class will feature Sprint Enduro 1, Sprint Enduro 2 and Sprint Enduro 3 sub classes, but the Enduro Sprint 1 class will be for 250cc four strokes only… read on to find out why!
+The Under 19 class will feature Enduro 1, Enduro 2 and Enduro 3 sub classes, but the Enduro 1 class will be for 250cc four strokes only… read on to find out why!

 All riders Under 19 must enter into the Under 19 class.
 Riders must be Under 19 on January 1st in the year of competition.

-125cc Youth Cup – New for 2012 the 125cc Youth Cup follows the lead set by the Enduro World Championship and the FIM in introducing a class specifically for Under 19 year old competitors mounted on 125cc or smaller machinery.
+Enduro21.com 125cc Youth Cup – Introduced in 2012 the 125cc Youth Cup follows the lead set by the Enduro World Championship and the FIM in introducing a class specifically for Under 19 year old competitors mounted on 125cc or smaller machinery.
 125s are great, and affordable, machines on which to learn but largely uncompetitive against 250 four strokes, which is why we feel it's important to give them their own class.

 The 125cc Youth Cup is open to all riders Under 19 years of age competing on machinery no bigger than 125cc.
 Riders must be Under 19 on January 1st in the year of competition.

-Riders in all classes will complete the same number of laps, in some circumstances ‘extreme’ sections might be removed for some classes on occasional or all laps.
+Riders in all classes will complete the same number of laps.
+In some circumstances ‘extreme’ sections might be removed for some classes on occasional or all laps.
 Elite class riders may be required to complete back-to-back marathon laps.